(Homeless Emergency Aid Program)

 “The Board of Supervisors is delighted to see these amazing organizations partnering to use Homeless Emergency Aid Program funds in support of this critical need in San Joaquin County,” said Adam Cheshire, Program Administrator for Homeless Initiatives, San Joaquin County.
 “The progress made is a reflection of the great work these CBOs are doing every day, and we look forward to the positive impact this project will certainly have in making homelessness rare, brief, and non-recurring in our communities.”

 DCDC is serving as the developer and will oversee construction and provide rental assistance for every unit.
-Referrals and case management services will be provided by Stockton Shelter for the Homeless and Central Valley Low Income Housing Corp.
-The property will be managed by STAND Affordable Housing, giving residents the opportunity to maintain stable housing, creating a path for self-sufficiency and economic mobility.
+Stockton Shelter will provide referrals and case management services for the Homeless and Central Valley Low Income Housing Corp.
+The property will be managed by STAND Affordable Housing, allowing residents to maintain stable housing, creating a path for self-sufficiency and economic mobility.

 “STAND is very proud to be part of this partnership to provide permanent housing for the homeless,” said Fred Sheil, Executive Director of STAND.
 “Stockton is full of vacant lots, blighted houses, and apartment buildings.
 Let’s repair and build until all homeless are off the streets.”